return42/sphkerneldoc/linux_src_doc/fs/gfs2/aops_c.rst

 Description
 -----------

 This is the core of gfs2's readpage.
-Its used by the internal file reading code as in that case we already hold the glock.
-Also its called by \ :c:func:`gfs2_readpage`\  once the required lock has been granted.
+It's used by the internal file reading code as in that case we already hold the glock.
+Also it's called by \ :c:func:`gfs2_readpage`\  once the required lock has been granted.

 .. _`gfs2_readpage`: